 Whether scuba diver of Dubai marina beach or fitted with lenses myopia getting by in America I have always insisted an exorcism as electronic traveler.

 To live hunter gatherer on fishing boat in the 21th century or to live fighter dog for human spectacles of single state likely N. Korea is a matter to find the way of our common rights to live.
 The way of peoples of each of the various states evolved over time and together.

 Whenever french football national or PSG team win the match, a vast, chaotic crowd filled the Avenue Champs-Elysées the evening evaporated strangely the morrow morning.
 I could not understand how our species' brave collective merriness confront each others in the other situation.

 Dogs love chasing small birds, but never manage to catch them.
 The highlight of their walk is meeting and playing with fellow citizens.
 The dog traveling is always a great way for them to pee and poe, also for their next meal.

-You are both a freelancer/youtuber/artist/mentor/teacher and entrepreneur.
+Each individual is a moving sovereign man who worshps the will.
+You are both an entrepreneur, a freelancer-youtuber-artist or retiree.
 Clear out your workspace or brain.
 Make room for listening new skills, experiences and knowledge of the others.

 We are all talented SKYDOGs invited to reside in europe and across the globe and each talent brings the economic and cultural benefits to the state.
 We are not born to contribute for one corner, the whole globe is our native land to share our talents.

 The human species are multicultural animal of migration states wherever those move to, connected world community sharing a happiness of 'our states'.
-(Hyong-Jin KWON)
+(By Hyong-Jin KWON)